celery/celery/docs/userguide/periodic-tasks.rst

 Using custom scheduler classes
 ------------------------------

-Custom scheduler classes can be specified on the command line (the `-S` argument).
+Custom scheduler classes can be specified on the command-line (the `-S` argument).
 The default scheduler is :class:`celery.beat.PersistentScheduler`, which is simply keeping track of the last run times in a local database file (a :mod:`shelve`).